 Created on Jaara country in Castlemaine, Central Victoria, Australia.

 This show was born out of frustration at watching the Australian government consistently make decisions that favoured the fossil fuel industry, even as the majority of Australians said that they were worried about climate change.
 It became more and more apparent that the answer would have to come from the ground up, that is, every day people doing what they could in their region to make a change.

 The show features in depth interviews with all sorts of people.
-Allie found that the more she talked to people the more there was to talk about.
+Saltgrass creator Allie Hanly found that the more she talked to people the more there was to talk about.
 We have interviewed farmers, engineers, community workers, health care professionals, artists, activists, children and passionate retirees.
 Topics include science, conservation, advocacy, tech solutions and societal change.
 No industry or aspect of our society is immune to the problem that is climate change.